karancode-singh/CoWIN-help/readme.md

 - This script generates a token for using protected APIs that give realtime info about slot availability.
 - This token is good for about 30 minutes after which it expires and needs to be generated again.
 - Since authentication process requires OTP which is sent on SMS, this script picks OTP from a telegram channel where you will need to forward that OTP.
 - For forwarding OTP message from SMS to telegram channel, you can use automation apps like IFTTT on android.
-You can filter the SMS to check if they contain the word 'CoWIN' so that only the required SMS are forwarded to the telegram channel.
+You can filter the SMS to check if they contain the word 'CoWIN is' so that only the required SMS are forwarded to the telegram channel.
 (I have not been able to find any automation for iOS.)
 - The available slots are pushed to another telegram channel that you can specify.
 - For using telegram in python (telethon) you will need to get your api_id and api_hash.
 - You can filter the results by setting variables for district_ids, pincodes, center_ids, vaccine, age, date and number of available slots.